Udoka-AM/stakezone/README.md

 - Implement multiple data sources for FPL scores to ensure accuracy
 - Use a time-weighted average to smooth any inconsistencies
-- Create contingency mechanisms for oracle failures
+- Create contingency mechanisms for Oracle failures

 #### Gas Optimisation

-- Batch score updates to minimize transaction costs
+- Batch score updates to minimise transaction costs
 - Use off-chain computation where possible, with on-chain verification